Credit Card Processing

 - The Card Verification Value (CVV) code

-The terminal or gateway then sends this information to the merchant’s acquiring bank, which passes it on to the credit card network in charge of the customer’s card brand.
+The terminal or gateway then sends this information to the merchant’s payment processor, which passes it on to the credit card network in charge of the customer’s card brand.
 The card network, in turn, contacts the cardholder’s issuing bank to request payment authorization.

 The issuing bank will authenticate the transaction by verifying that the account number is valid, that the billing address and CVV match, and that the customer has sufficient funds or credit in their account.
-Based on these factors, they will then provide an “approve” or “decline” response by sending an authorization message back through the same channels.
+Based on these factors, they will then provide an “approve” or “decline” response by sending an authorization code back through the same channels.
+In addition to indicating whether the transaction has been approved or declined, the authorization code can also provide more specific information, such as the reason for the decline or instructions for the merchant to call the bank or maintain possession of the card if possible.

-Once the merchant receives this response, they can go ahead and finalize the transaction.
-The issuer will place a hold on the cardholder’s account for the purchase amount.
-The merchant can then request a customer signature and provide a receipt.
+If the merchant receives a code indicating that the transaction has been approved, they can go ahead and finalize the purchase.
+The issuer will place a hold on the cardholder’s account for the purchase amount pending settlement, and the merchant can then request a customer signature and provide a receipt.

-As every merchant knows, a completed transaction doesn’t mean the money is in their account yet—clearing and settlement have to happen before that can occur.
+As every merchant knows, a completed transaction doesn’t mean the money is in their account yet—clearing and settlement have to happen before the funds are actually there, although some banks provide an immediate credit to the account at this point in the process to speed things up.

-The issuers submit the funds for these transactions back to the card networks.
-Both the issuers and the card networks deduct their interchange fees at this point.
-This is the clearing phase, which should take no more than one to two business days, Dynamic currency conversion, if necessary, will also take place during this phase.
+The issuers submit the funds for these transactions back to the card networks on their way to the merchant's account.
+This is the clearing phase, which should take no more than one to two business days.
+Dynamic currency conversion, if necessary, will also take place during this phase.

 One of the most important things a merchant can do to keep their payment processing smooth, secure, and affordable is to choose a good payment processor.

 This is one of the biggest reasons why it’s so important to keep your chargeback rate down: if you’re classified as a “high risk” merchant due to excessive chargebacks, you may be blackballed by mainstream payment processors and forced to deal with the ones that accept high-risk merchants.
-These processors charge significantly higher fees and their service quality may not be as good.
+These processors charge significantly higher fees and their quality of service may not be up to the same standard.

 For their own part, merchants should process transactions in a way that eliminates the possibility of fraud and chargebacks as much as can reasonably be achieved.

-Merchants should always require address verification and CVV matching and should never force a transaction that received a “decline” response by attempting to resubmit it until it goes through.
+Merchants should always require address verification and CVV matching and should never force a transaction that received a “decline” response by attempting to resubmit it until it goes through, except in the case of specific issues as indicated by the authorization code, such as a network error.
 Many chargeback reason codes are specifically tied to authorization issues, and merchants rarely have good standing to fight a chargeback filed on these grounds.

 Credit card processing may look simple on the surface, but it really is a complex multi-step affair that involves many parties beyond just the merchant and customer.